dnschmitz/2021-ss-exponential-org-/coursework.md

 "Employee of the Month" programmes

+Examples: Google, Airbnb, Uber, eBay, Yelp, GitHub and Twitter

 ---

 Such as sweepstakes, quizzes, coupons, airline miles and loyalty card

 New: techniques have been fully information-enabled, elaborated and socialized, in form of digital reputation systems, games and incentive prizes

----

-Gives the opportunity to for virtuous, positive feedback loops assuring a faster growth due to more innovative ideas and customer and community loyalty.
-Engagement creates network effects with extraordinary reach impacting customers and the entire external ecosystem and can be used to boost collaboration, innoovation and loyalty of employees.

-Examples: Google, Airbnb, Uber, eBay, Yelp, GitHub and Twitter

 ---